Dharmesh Jani

 I build and research computer systems.
 I am the Horizontal Lead for platform Security and the Tech Lead for system software at Google's Technical Infrastructure group.
 I have led memory management, kernel release, and production mitigation of black swans, including Meltdown and Spectre.
 I co-founded GridCentric, a virtualization startup, acquired in 2014.
 From January 2010 to October 2011 I worked in AT&T Labs Research, publishing a number of first-tier academic papers.
 I got my PhD and MSc from University of Toronto.
 I got the NSERC Doctoral Prize for 2010, the Eurosys best paper award for 2009, and an NSERC Canada Graduate Scholarship.
 I got my undergrad in Universidad Nacional del Sur in Bahia Blanca, Argentina

-Siamak Tavallaei is currently the Chief Systems Architect at Google Systems Infrastructure and co-chair of CXL Board of Director’s Technical Task Force.
+Siamak Tavallaei has served as the Chief Systems Architect at Google Cloud Platforms, co-chair of CXL Board of Director’s Technical Task Force, and as CXL President.
+He currently is the CXL Advisor to the Board.
 At OCP, Siamak served as co-chair of Server Project from June 2016 to Jan 2021 where he introduced the Modular Building Block Architecture (MBA) concept, co-authored several specifications for open-source solutions such as HGX-1, OAM, and Project Olympus.
 He also initiated a collaborative effort on open accelerator infrastructure (OAI) and datacenter-ready secure control module (DC-SCM).
 His plans are to encourage industry-wide participation and continue driving open-source contributions toward a modular hardware system (DC-MHS) and an integrated HW/SW system ready for hyperscale, enterprise, and edge datacenters (DC-Stack).
-At Google, he drives system architecture and productization of solutions around CXL-enabled opportunities.
-His current focus is the optimization of large-scale, mega-datacenters for general-purpose computing and accelerated, tightly-connected, problem-solving machines built on co-designed hardware, software, security, and management.
-As a Principal Architect at Microsoft, he was part of Azure’s Next Cloud System Architecture team collaborating with industry partners to drive a number of initiatives in research, design, and deployment of hardware for cloud-scale services such as Azure, AI, Bing, Office 365, Exchange, and SQL across a global datacenter footprint.
-Siamak holds over 40 patents in computer server architecture, design, and fault management; he has led and served on industry-wide initiatives; and he often shares his learning through published papers and presentations at industry conferences.
+At Google, he led system architecture and productization of solutions around CXL-enabled opportunities.
+His recent focus has been the optimization of large-scale, mega-datacenters for general-purpose computing and accelerated, tightly-connected, problem-solving machines built on co-designed hardware, software, security, and management.
+As a Principal Architect at Microsoft, he was part of Azure’s Hardware Architecture team collaborating with industry partners to drive a number of initiatives in research, design, and deployment of hardware for cloud-scale services such as Azure, AI, Bing, Office 365, Exchange, and SQL across a global datacenter footprint.
+Siamak holds over 40 patents in computer server architecture, disaggregated computing, design, and fault management; he has led and served on industry-wide initiatives; and he often shares his learning through published papers and presentations at industry conferences.
 His leadership drove large projects and facilitated communication, collaboration, and contributions of diverse talents for industry-wide initiatives such as InfiniBand and CXL specifications; while, his expertise in memory and storage hierarchy enabled improved performance, reliability, availability and serviceability of servers and solutions.
 As we collectively reinvigorate the server industry and streamline efficient, flexible, and scalable hardware and software through Open Compute Project, we enable developers to focus their brain power and efforts on solving higher ordered problems.
 With his seasoned leadership, Siamak has been actively participating in CXL consortium and OCP activities fostering the philosophy and the direction of the OCP Foundation by effectively communicating the core OCP tenets and encouraging the community to participate in transparent, worldwide collaboration.
 Such inclusive participation of diverse contributions and meaningful feedback will drive technical excellence and a healthy OCP ecosystem.

 Jason is the Sr. Director of Azure Platform Architecture at Microsoft.
 He leads a team that defines the architecture of systems that power one of the largest server fleets in the world.
 He has experience in the design of: servers, high performance flash storage systems, hard drive based storage systems, and both optical and tape archival storage.
 Jason was previously a hardware systems engineer at Facebook where he was the technical lead for multiple storage platforms for hard drive, optical, and tape solutions.
 In particular, he led the Bryce Canyon system design and its contribution to the OCP community.
 Prior to working in the hyperscale space, he was a storage hardware architect at Dell, and a design engineer at EMC.
 Jason has been heavily involved with OCP for over 9 years, which includes being co-chair of the OCP Storage workgroup for the past 3 years.
 Jason has a passion for designing innovative solutions to difficult problems, with over 46 granted patents spanning electrical, mechanical, thermal, and data center design.